 What exactly does an Academic Dean do?

 A lot of what I do is "behind the scenes."
-This includes scheduling, test coordination, AP program supervision, tracking service hours, and organizing local scholarships, to name a few.
+This includes master scheduling, test coordination, leading Student Support Team (SST) meetings, AP program supervision, Section 504 Plan coordination, and tracking service hours, to name a few.
 I work very closely with the school counselors and administrators.

 I also work individually with students to help you achieve your best!